 During this period, MBT remained quite unchanged.
 Long-time MBT Manager (1951-1986) LeRoy Kastner prevented several attempts to redecorate, leaving the original design untouched except for minor changes of carpet and paint.

 In 1971, the state legislature attempted but failed to acquire MBT for Western Washington University.
-By 1978, MBT was placed on the National Historic Landmark Register.
+By 1978, MBT was placed on the National Register of Historic Places.